succinctlabs/sp1/book/writing-programs/inputs-and-outputs.md

 ## Commiting Data

-Comitting to data makes the data public to the verifier.
+Committing to data makes the data public to the verifier.
 Use the `sp1_zkvm::io::commit::<T>` method:

 ```rust,noplayground
 sp1_zkvm::io::commit::<u32>(&a);